 The new site went live on the 12th of March 2021.

-and after a short period of fluctuation (normal with any new website launch), the site settled and began to tick upwards in the organic rankings and search traffic again.
+After a short period of fluctuation (normal with any new website launch), the site settled and began to tick upwards in the organic rankings and search traffic again.
 This trend has continued and reached a peak in July with 460 organic visits in one day and 13 keywords in the top 3 search results.